jessjalbs/JessJalbs.github.io/index.md

 ---
 #### [There has been a murder in SQL city!](https://www.linkedin.com/feed/update/urn:li:activity:6985374754375430144/)
 [<img src="images/A Murder IN SQL CITY.png?raw=true"/>](https://www.linkedin.com/feed/update/urn:li:activity:6985374754375430144/)
-A fun mini project where I got to flew my SQL muscles and solve a mystery!
+A fun mini project where I got to flex my SQL muscles and solve a mystery!
 A true-crime lovers dream!
 Check it out 🔎

 ---